 The starting date for the project was June 1, 1988.
-By July 31, 1990 we had reviewed the state-of-the-art in statistical modeling; we had developed the theory for combined discrete/normal statistical modeling; and we had developed the theory for optimization based statistical modeling, tested it, and implemented it in a new commercial software product HarPE Version 1.4+S. The latter was carried out with a partial support by the National Research Council of Canada through its IRAP-M grant "Linear/Nonlinear Statistical Modeling for Computer-Aided Engineering of Microwave Integrated Circuits" [8-10].
-Between August 1990 and November 1990 we focused our research on physics based statistical modeling.
-We have experimented with the Ladbrooke model and processed wafer measurement data from Plessey Research Caswell Limited.
-Encouraging results have been obtained.
+By November 1990 we had reviewed the state-of-the-art in statistical modeling; we had developed the theory for combined discrete/normal statistical modeling; and we had developed the theory for optimization based statistical modeling, tested it, and implemented it in a commercial software product HarPE Version 1.4+S (the current version is 1.5+S [8]).
+We had also experimented with the Ladbrooke model and processed wafer measurement data from Plessey Research Caswell Ltd. Encouraging results have been obtained.